Are you about to build a website for your church and looking for some guidance?

 Most of the time, there isn’t much thought given to what images will be used on the church website.

-Even though text that explains your mission, beliefs, and programs are an important part of the website, it’s the photos that make the first impression when someone visits to your website.
+While the text that explains your mission, beliefs, and programs are an important part of the website, it’s the photos that make the first impression when someone visits to your website and give visitors a glimpse into who you really are.

 8 crucial tips to ensure you have great photos on your website: